Skip to main content

 Fields

-• Email (required) — Must match an existing user account.
+• Email - Must match an existing user account.
 This is how the system identifies which user to update.

-• Last Name (required) — The user’s last name
+• Last Name - The user's last name.

-• Address Line 1 (optional) — Street address
+• Address Line 1 - Street address.

-• City (optional) — City name
+• City - City or locality.

-• Culture Name (optional) — Language and locale code (e.g., "en-AU", "en-US")
+• Culture Name - Language and locale code (e.g., "en-AU", "en-US").
+See the Culture Names column on the Reference sheet.

 Preparing Your Import File

 Start by exporting your current users to get the template.
-Then edit the Data worksheet:
+The export contains three worksheets:

-• To update a user — Find their row (matched by email) and change the values you want to update
+• To update a user - Find their row (matched by email) and change the values you want to update.

-• To deactivate a user — Enter "TRUE" in the Delete column for that row
+• To deactivate a user - Enter TRUE in the Delete column for that row.

-• To reactivate a deactivated user — Re-import the user without the Delete flag
+• To reactivate a deactivated user - Re-import the user without the Delete flag.

 Do not rename, reorder, or remove column headers.
 The import matches columns by name.